 mg/dL x 88.4 = μmol/L

 Urine should be collected in the absence of any additives.
-If preservatives for other analytes are required only hydrochloric acid or boric acid may be used.
+If preservatives for other analytes are required, use only hydrochloric acid or boric acid.
 The stability of creatinine levels in urine samples are as follows (per Roche product information sheet):

-- Hemolysis: Will increase with severe hemolysis (>750 hemolysis index)
+- Hemolysis: May increase with severe hemolysis (>800 hemolysis index)

 Increased creatinine concentration

-- Artifact: When measured by the Jaffe technique (which is based on color production and is used by the chemistry analyzer at Cornell University), both creatinine and non-creatinine chromogens react with the reagent.
-Non-creatinine chromogens include acetoacetate, glucose, vitamin C, uric acid, pyruvate, cephalosporins and amino acids.
+- Artifact: When measured by the Jaffe technique, both creatinine and non-creatinine chromogens react with the reagent.
+Non-creatinine chromogens include acetone, pyruvate, and drugs, particularly cephalosporin-based antibiotics.
 When present in high concentrations, these can falsely increase creatinine values.

 - Physiologic causes:

-- Physiologic: Creatinine is higher in premature and newborn foals (up to 8 mg/dL in newborn foals; this is thought to be due to defective placental transfer with the allantois containing more creatinine than plasma and should decline to with in the adult reference interval within 3-5 days) and heavily muscled horses (up to 2.5 mg/dL).
+- Physiologic: Creatinine is higher in premature and newborn foals (up to 8 mg/dL in newborn foals; this is thought to be due to defective placental transfer with the allantois containing more creatinine than plasma and should decline to with in the adult reference interval within 3-5 days (Bozorgmanesh et al 2021)) and heavily muscled horses (up to 2.5 mg/dL).
 Data is less consistent in Holstein calves.
 In one study, the upper limit of a reference interval for calves of 1-14 days of age was slightly higher (1.6 mg/dL) than adult animals at or older than 2 years of age (1.4 mg/dL) (Lumsden et al 1980).
 In another study, mean creatinine concentrations were within reference intervals in neonatal calves (24-48 hours and up to 14 days) (Mohri et al 2007).
-Creatinine concentrations are higher in greyhounds (Dunlop et al 2011, Liffman et al 2018), with a published upper reference limit of 2.0 mg/dL), presumably due to increased muscle mass (Dunlop et al 2011).
+Creatinine concentrations are higher in greyhounds (Dunlop et al 2011, Liffman et al 2018), with a published upper reference limit of 2.0 mg/dL; Dunlop et al 2011), presumably due to increased muscle mass.

 - Increased production: A mild increase in creatinine (< 1 mg/dL) may be seen after ingestion of a recent cooked meat meal.
 A study in 100 clinically health dogs did not find any consistent increases in creatinine for up to 8 hours after ingestion of the dogs’ regular meal (Yi et al 2022).

 - Pathophysiologic causes